-If a non-emergency violation of inspection standards is determined to be the responsibility of the family, the Housing Authority will require the family make any repair(s) or corrections within thirty (30) days.
+If a violation of inspection standards is determined to be the responsibility of the family, the Housing Authority will require the family make any repair(s) or corrections within thirty (30) days or twenty-four (24) hours for a life-threatening breach.
 If the repair(s) or correction(s) are not made in this time period, the Housing Authority will terminate assistance to the family.
 The owner's rent will not be abated for items which are the family's responsibility.